ALZHEIMER'S DISEASE

 age 65 (presenile dementia) due to mutations of the

-APP gene and of the presenillin 1
+APP gene and of the presenillin1

 and 2 genes (PSEN1 and PSEN2) on chromosomes 14 and 1 respectively.
 The

-presenillins are components of gamma-secretase.
+presenillins are catalytic components of γ-secretase.

 Setting aside